ietf-wg-cellar/matroska-specification/iana.md

 ## Media Types

-Matroska files and streams are found in three main forms: audio-video files, audio-only and occasionally with stereoscopic video tracks.
+Matroska files and streams are found in three main forms: audio-video files, audio-only, and occasionally with stereoscopic video tracks.

-Historically Matroska files and streams have used the following media types with a "x-" prefix.
+Historically, Matroska files and streams have used the following media types with a "x-" prefix.
-For better compatibility a system **SHOULD** be able to handle both formats.
+For better compatibility, a system **SHOULD** be able to handle both formats.
 Newer systems **SHOULD NOT** use the historic format and use the format that follows the [@!RFC6838] format instead.

 Please register three media types, the [@!RFC6838] templates are below: